iotaledger/introduction-docs/docs/explanations/what_is_stardust/what_is_stardust.md

 Disadvantages:
 - No programmability as there are no Layer 1 smart contracts currently.
-- Different to the standard ERC standards, especially as tokens like algorithmic stablecoins and vesting schemes need smart contracts. but we can have equivalent versions.
+- Different to the standard ERC standards, especially as tokens like algorithmic stablecoins and vesting schemes need smart contracts, but we can have equivalent versions.

 ## ISC
 ISC can be deployed as multiple Layer 2 (L2) chains.
 This is different to many other projects which offer smart contracts at Layer 1 (aka L1, on the IOTA ledger).
 The positives of this approach are: